 Check to make sure the property may not need significant renovations or improvements.
 If so, remember to incorporate the potential renovation cost into your budget.
 It would be best to analyze other neighborhood comparable properties to see what renters in the area may be expecting.

 Consider the cost to maintain the property on a weekly or monthly basis.
-Determine your threshold regarding the amount of work you are willing to put into the property or if you will need to hire a property manager.
+Determine if you’re willing to put in ongoing work and visit the property often or if you will need to hire a property manager.

-Once you have decided to invest in real estate, you need to find a property and secure financing before you can start generating income from the property.
+Once you have decided to invest in real estate, you will need to find a property and secure financing before starting to generate income from the property.
 The mortgage process for an investment property loan is typically like that of a single-family home purchase loan.